 Ecclesiastes 10:12 says: “The words of a wise man’s mouth are gracious; but the lips of a fool will swallow up himself.”
 Gracious means “pleasant, precious, well-favored.”
 They are words that have value to them.
 They benefit others.

-Having a conversation with a lighthouse family would be enlightening.
-I am sure they would speak of some of the daily tasks and experiences in the lighthouse, but most of their conversation would revolve around the library box.
-They would speak about what they were reading.
+Having a conversation with a lighthouse family would have been enlightening.
+I am sure they would have spoken of their daily tasks and experiences in the lighthouse, but most of their conversation would have revolved around the library box.
+They would have spoken about what they were reading.
 If we treasure valuable information in our minds, we will speak about it.

 Remember, you are a living library box.
 When you speak, you show what is inside.
 Put God’s Word and the best books into your personal library box!